 Imagine kicking your lead nurturing sequence off with a welcome email that does more than just say “Hi.”
 Thank your leads for subscription and give them a lead magnet they can’t resist, coupled with first-hand instructions on how to use your service.

 As your leads are not sales-ready yet, you should focus your lead nurturing sequence on moving them to the purchase decision.
-You can achieve this by highlighting the value of your product or service, adding social proof, and clearing any doubts, what not.
+You can achieve this by highlighting the value of your product or service, adding social proof, and handling sales objections.

-Let’s consider the email within a lead nurturing sequence that highlights the social proof:
+Let’s take a look at the email within a lead nurturing sequence that highlights the social proof:

 Engagement email sequence